Content start here

 Degree Requirements and Courses

 The Two-Year Extended LLM is offered on a full-time basis only and students may begin in the fall semester.
 During the first year, you will take 17 units of mandatory law courses and up to 4 units of coursework in Academic and Professional Writing or Speaking Skills.
 During the second year, you must successfully complete the required academic units for your selected LLM over two semesters.
+Both the Certificate in U.S. Legal Studies and the LLM degrees require a cumulative LAW GPA of 2.6 or higher to earn the certificate and degree.

 Students admitted to the Two Year Extended LLM may not transfer to a one year LLM after the start of their certificate program.
 If you are deciding between the Two Year LLM and a one year LLM degree, please contact an advisor so we can assist you with selecting the academic program best suited for your needs.